“I put in a complete offer, and I might not get the house. “

 5. Be Patient

 ERA Real Solutions is a top-10 ERA franchise systems brokerage.
-Our boutique approach allows us to run at a 98.7% customer satisfaction rating.
-Our high-quality, full-time agents have quickly made us “The New Standard in Real Estate.
+Our boutique approach allows us to maintain a 98.7% customer satisfaction rating.
+Our high-quality, full-time agents have quickly made us “The New Standard in Real Estate”.